hanami/guides/content/v2.0/introduction/getting-started.md

 ```

 <p class="convention">
   Accessing relations directly from actions is not a commonly recommended pattern.
 Instead, a <a href="https://rom-rb.org/5.0/learn/repositories/quick-start/">rom repository</a> should be used.
 Here, however, the repository is ommitted for brevity.
+Hanami's 2.1 release will offer repositories out of the box.
 </p>

 With this action in place, the spec passes once more: